-2019 Monthly Status Update

-Month Completed Tasks

-January Ongoing research.
+2019 Monthly Status Update Month Completed Tasks January Ongoing research.
 February Budgeting and research.
 March Researching national best practices from other kite festivals.

-April Budgeted \$15,000 for festival in the CIP.

-May Researching attendance opportunities for established kite festivals.
+April Budgeted \$15,000 for festival in the CIP. Мау Researching attendance opportunities for established kite festivals.
 Potential to attend the Liberty Fest Kite Festival in Edmond, Oklahoma the last weekend in June.
 June Kite Festival attendance was rescheduled from the Edmond, Oklahoma event to Milwaukee, WI in September.
 July Kite Festival attendance was rescheduled from the Edmond, Oklahoma event to Milwaukee, WI in September.
 August The theme for this year's Christmas Parade is "Christmas Around the World".
 Three staff are attending the kite festival in Milwaukee the first week in September.

-September

-October

-November

-December
+September Staff attended Milwaukee's 41st Kite Festival to learn best practices and how to make the proposed kite festival in Paducah successful.
+One lesson learned is the large open space needed for the festival.
+Staff is discussing potential locations for the event.
+October November December

-Maintain Thoughtful and Modern Infrastructure

-I-1: Connect main commercial corridors by bike paths and/or bike lanes
+Our Paducah Strategic Plan WIN Initiatives Maintain Thoughtful and Modern Infrastructure OUR DIA THE I-1: Connect main commercial corridors by bike paths and/or bike lanes